Charlie-279/recipes-and-ratings-data-analysis/README.md

 <iframe src="assets/avg-rating-per-year.html" width=800 height=600 frameBorder=0></iframe>

 Lastly, I grouped the data by the number of ingredients for each entry in the DataFrame, and aggregated it using the mean function to find the mean of the average rating for each number of ingredients.
+We can see that the last few rows of this grouped DataFrame have the highest average ratings, which is likely because there are very few recipes with such a high amount of ingredients, allowing for less variation in the average ratings for these recipes.

 |   n_ingredients |   recipe_avg_rating |
 |----------------:|--------------------:|